Does Homeowners Insurance Cover Broken Windows?

 • As part of your dwelling coverage (Coverage A), windows are “open peril,” meaning you’re generally covered for damage unless the cause is explicitly excluded in your policy.

-• Broken windows typically aren’t covered if they are the result of gradual events, like rot, wear-and-tear, or a general lack of maintenance.
+• Broken windows typically aren’t covered if they result from gradual events, like rot, wear-and-tear, or a general lack of maintenance.

 • If your kid hits a baseball through your window, you’re typically covered due to window damage being open peril (but try to make sure they don’t do this!).

-• You’re also covered under personal liability if you or someone else on your policy accidentally damage someone else’s window.
+• You’re also covered under personal liability if you or someone else on your policy accidentally damages someone else’s window.

 • Filing an insurance claim for a broken window only makes sense if the repair costs exceed your insurance deductible.